 The business core courses and professional development seminars ground you in business knowledge, skills and techniques.

-BUAD 840 – Ethical Issues in the Business Environment
+BUAD 640 – Ethical Issues in Domestic and Global Business Environments

 Electives (15 credits)

-Choose your own electives for a custom, broad education in business management, or specialize in a business area by choosing a major or concentration.
+Choose your own electives for a custom, broad education in business management, or specialize in a business area by choosing a major, concentration, double major, double concentration, or a major/concentration combination.
 Your MBA advisor can help you choose the best option for you.

 MBA Format Options